 The Equality Act 2010 requires local authorities to ensure that their plans and policies do not adversely impact upon any group with 'protected characteristics', and furthermore should encourage greater equality between different groups.
-The following characteristics are protected characteristics under the Public Sector Equality Duty (PSED):
+The following are protected characteristics under the Equality Act 2010:

 - · age;

-- · disability;
+- disability;

-- · gender reassignment;
+- gender reassignment;

 - marriage and civil partnership (section 149 (1) (a) only);

 - pregnancy and maternity;

 - · race;

 - · religion or belief;

 - gender; and

 - sexual orientation.